mmitch/git2html/README.md

 git2html
 ========

+## Copyright

- git2html - render a single file's changelog from git to static HTML files Copyright (C) 2013  Christian Garbs <mitch@cgarbs.de>
+git2html - render a single file's changelog from git to static HTML files
+Copyright (C) 2013  Christian Garbs <mitch@cgarbs.de>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by